Killing of Akai Gurley: Aftermath

-New York City Police Commissioner Bill Bratton declared the shooting to be an accident and that Gurley was a "total innocent."
+New York City Police Commissioner William Bratton declared the shooting to be an accident and that Gurley was a "total innocent."
 Kings County District Attorney Kenneth P. Thompson said that he planned to impanel a grand jury to look into the shooting.
 Media initially reported that both officers had text-messaged their union representatives before calling for help; the claim was refuted as being false by both the police union and the District Attorney's office.

-When asked by reporters, Mayor Bill De Blasio did not take any sides in this issue, commenting that it was a "tragedy" to Gurley's family and requesting respect to the court's verdict.
-On the issue of NYPD patrolling, he considered it essential to public safety; he also characterized the notions of Liang being a scapegoat [16] and police brutality cases somehow being linked together to be non-existent.
+When asked by reporters, Mayor Bill de Blasio did not take any sides in this issue, commenting that it was a "tragedy" to Gurley's family and requesting respect to the court's verdict.
+On the issue of NYPD patrolling, he considered it essential to public safety; he also characterized the notions of Liang being a scapegoat[16] and police brutality cases somehow being linked together to be non-existent.

 Gurley's funeral was conducted December 6 at the Brown Memorial Baptist Church in Fort Greene.
 Initially Al Sharpton offered to speak at the service but stepped down after a dispute within the family.
 Instead, activist Kevin Powell spoke at the service.
 Gurley is interred at Rosedale Memorial Park in Linden, New Jersey.

 The continued conduct of vertical patrols has also been scrutinized in the wake of Gurley's shooting.
-Police Commissioner William Bratton has said that the patrols are needed to reduce crime and vertical patrols continue to be conducted in the Pink Houses.
+Police Commissioner Bratton has said that the patrols are needed to reduce crime and vertical patrols continue to be conducted in the Pink Houses.
 On February 5, 2016, while Liang's trial was underway, two NYPD officers were wounded while conducting vertical patrols at a housing development in the Bronx.